j32u4ukh/lsd_slam_noros/Readme.md

 The debug window should appear by executing `$./bin/main_on_images data/sequence_$SEQUENCE`.

-If segmentation fault or Gtk-WARNIG happens, executing the command above multiple times may solve it.
+If segmentation fault or Gtk-WARNING happens, executing the command above multiple times may solve it.

 ## Related Papers